colmulhall/colmulhall.github.io/_posts/2016-3-26-ipad-pro-or-ipad-air-2.md

 >My problem is that, processor performance aside, many of the Pro features just aren't that important to us.

 While my needs are a lot different to Fraser's, there is still a lot to take from his analysis here.
-As I mentioned previously, I am on the market for a new 9.7-inch iPad.
+As I [mentioned][pro97] previously, I am on the market for a new 9.7-inch iPad.
 After Apples Monday event, I was left with two choices:

 * 128Gb iPad Pro 9.7-inch
 * 64Gb iPad Air 2